lenni991/Survey-Data-Transformation-and-Analysis-for-Enhanced-Reporting/README.md

-# Survey Monkey Data Analysis and Transformation
+#Survey Data Transformation and Analysis for Enhanced Reporting

 This project processes and analyzes survey data from a Survey Monkey export.
 The primary goal is to clean, transform, and restructure the data for further analysis and reporting.
 The process is implemented in two main stages: first, initial data cleaning and preparation within the Excel file itself, and second, further processing and analysis using a Jupyter Notebook (`data_manipulation.ipynb`).